-Table 3 shows evaluations of accuracy on the test set respectively of SmartScore, OMR and SharpEye2, where:
+Result analysis - The Fig. 2 shows tables with global evaluations on the test set respectively of SmartScore, OMR and SharpEye2, where:

-- The Total column reports the number of collected/ expected occurrences for each category. - The True column reports the percentage rate for correct symbols - The Add column reports the percentage rate for added symbols - The Fault column reports the percentage rate for incorrect symbols - The Miss column reports the percentage rate for missed symbols
+- The Total column reports the number of collected occurrences for each category. - The True column reports the percentage rate for correct symbols - The Add column reports the percentage rate for added symbols - The Fault column reports the percentage rate for incorrect symbols

+• The Miss column reports the percentage rate for missed symbols